Satisfactory Academic Progress (SAP) Policy

 SUBMISSION OF AN APPEAL DOES NOT GUARANTEE APPROVAL!

-If your appeal is approved, you will be place on ONE-TERM FINANCIAL AID PROBATION and will be allowed one enrollment period/semester of funding to bring your status up to the required minimum standards.
-Eligibility is not retroactive to previous semesters in the award year.
-Approved appeals will move a student from suspension to probation status.
-Students who make progress after their probationary semester may return to "good satisfactory academic progress" status.
+If your appeal is approved, you will be placed on a ONE-TERM FINANCIAL AID PROBATION and will be allowed one enrollment period/semester of funding to bring your status up to the required minimum standards.
+Students may not withdraw, fail, or receive incompletes while on a one term probation.
+Students who make progress after their probationary semester may return to "good satisfactory academic progress" status or request a continued probation status if the student met the terms of their one term probation, but did not reach the cumulative GPA or completion rate requirements.

 Students that fail to meet satisfactory academic progress requirements after their probation period will be placed back on suspension and will no longer be eligible for financial aid.
-Students may not re-appeal, for any reason, should they fail to meet SAP requirements during their probation period.
+Students may not re-appeal should they fail to meet SAP requirements during their probation period.

 Appeals that are Denied and Regaining Eligibility

-Students that are denied their appeal will be placed on financial aid suspension and no longer eligible for financial aid at UDC.
-Once a student becomes ineligible for financial aid, the student can regain eligibility by completing the following:
+Students whose appeals are denied will no longer be eligible for financial aid at UDC.
+Once a student becomes ineligible for financial aid, the student can regain eligibility* by completing the following:

 - Achieve the required 67% quantitative cumulative course completion rate as described in this policy